 Diploma in Engineering(Electronics) from Central Polytechnic., India., Licentiate Engineer(Electronics), IETE(India)., Advanced Certificate(Medical Electronics) from ATI-EPI, India., Certified Technician, OACETT, Ontario, Canada.Special interests

 - Facility (hospital, laboratories, and research) development

 - Projects for under developed communities, and special need communities

 Ginny Ho became a faculty member of the Biomedical Engineering Technology program in 2012 as an assistant instructor.
 Before BCIT, Ginny worked as a biomedical engineering technologist at St. Paul’s hospital for 13 years.
 Ginny has attended many factory-level service trainings and gained valuable experience on different types of medical devices and systems during her career in the hospital.Education

 Ginny received her B.Sc. in Biochemistry from the University of British Columbia, and graduated from the BCIT Biomedical Engineering Technology Diploma program.
-While working at St. Paul’s Hospital she enrolled in the MBA-Management of Technology program at Simon Fraser University and graduated in 2011.Special interest
+While working at St. Paul's Hospital, she enrolled in the MBA-Management of Technology program at Simon Fraser University and graduated in 2011.Special interests

 Please ensure you have reviewed the detailed information on this site, using the navigation to the right, before submitting the form below.

 As well, if you meet any of the following criteria, please follow the links for more information, instead of sending the form: